enwikipedia-acc/compliance/privacy-statement.md

 Roots, developers also do not have access to the servers and other infrastructure that the Tool runs on.

 ## Data we collect
+### From all users
+When you use the Tool in any manner (including browsing the Tool's website without interacting with the Tool), our web server collects some information automatically with each request.
+Specifically:

+- The [IP address][enwiki-ip-address] of the device you are using to access the Tool, which may also reveal information about your physical location.
+- The date and time of your access to the Tool.
+- The [HTTP method][enwiki-http-methods] and page you are accessing on the Tool (request path), but _not_ the data your browser sent to us (request body), if any.
+- The [HTTP status code][enwiki-http-statuses] and size of the server's response to your request, but _not_ the contents of the response (response body).
+- The [User-Agent string][enwiki-user-agent] of your web browser, which may reveal information about your device and browser.

+This logging is done by the server software which the Tool runs on; it is separate from the data collected by the Tool itself, which is documented below.

+We collect this information in order to monitor use of the Tool; for example, to identify and investigate any technical issues, and to detect and prevent abuse of the Tool.
+These logs are only accessible to the Tool Roots, and are automatically permanently deleted after 14 days.
+The data contained within is never shared or sold.

+**All users are required to adhere to the [Wikimedia Cloud Services End User Terms of Use][wmcs-tou-users].**

 ### From Requesters
 When you use the English Wikipedia Account Creation Assistance Tool to request that an account be created for you, we assign a unique numeric request identifier to your request.
 This identifier is used to allow both Account Creators to